alanisaac/python-workshop/modules/module-2/topics/04-programming-styles.md

 - [Progamming Paradigms in Python](https://www.geeksforgeeks.org/programming-paradigms-in-python/)

-Instead, we'll focus on the differences between two overarching ways to structure code in Python: through functions or objects.
+Instead, we'll focus on the differences between overarching ways to structure code in Python: through functions or objects.

 Throughout this topic, we'll use two different implementations of a distance calculation formula as our example: